vincentgiraud/react-ui-builder/README.md

 builder can download bootstrap project from a gallery of published projects.
 These projects already have components or libraries of components, and other helpful things like css/less/fonts files or webpack predefined configurations, etc.

-To access projects gallery you can from the builder, also you can preview pages with components in selected project, and download source code of the project into specified local folder.
+You can access the projects gallery right from the builder, also you can preview pages with components in selected project, and download source code of the project into specified local folder.

 Feel free to ask questions in [React UI Builder group](https://groups.google.com/forum/#!forum/react-ui-builder)